sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 WHERE status = 'INVALID';
 ```

-### Exercise 3: Migrate the Oracle database to PostgreSQL
+### Exercise 3: Prepare to Migrate the Oracle database to PostgreSQL
 Duration: 2 hours

-In this exercise, you will configure Azure Database for PostgreSQL in the lab VM, migrate to it from the Oracle database, and then update the application with the new data source.
+In this exercise, you will configure Azure Database for PostgreSQL and Azure App Service, install and configure ora2pg and pgAdmin, and create an assessment report that outlines the difficulty of the migration process.

 ### Task 1: Create Azure Resources

 We need to create a PostgreSQL instance and an App Service to host our application.
+Visual Studio integrates well with Microsoft Azure, simplifying application deployment.

 1. As shown in **Before the HOL**, you will need to navigate to the **New** page accessed by selecting **+ Create a resource**.
 Then, navigate to **Databases** under the **Azure Marketplace** section.
 Select **Azure Database for PostgreSQL**.